krisukox/game-engine/README.md

 ## Movement

-Player can be moved using WASD keys and mouse
+Move the player using WASD keys and mouse.

 ## Examples